perez987/Audiometry/README.md

   - language system with English and Spanish
   - buttons to move back and forth between saved patients
   - search button
-  - print report of current patient.
+  - print report of current patient
+  - sample data to have patients already in the first run.

 ## Dual Storage Implementation